mdgrs-mei/mdgrs-mei/README.md

 ![PowerShellRun](https://github.com/user-attachments/assets/fb817310-540c-4e54-b34d-1bf0d3759246)

 *PowerShellRun* is a launcher application released as a PowerShell module.
-You can launch applications, utilities and PowerShell functions/script blocks from your terminal.
+You can launch applications, utilities and PowerShell script blocks from your terminal.
 Add everything you need to PowerShellRun, the fuzzy finder helps you run them with ease.

 ```powershell
 Enable-PSRunEntry -Category All